 FLCC Honors Studies

-Join other curious, highly motivated students in small seminar classes for an inspiring scholastic and social community.
-FLCC's Honors Studies seminars engage you intellectually and artistically.
-These courses encourage reflection, creation, sharing, and in-depth exploration of a variety of topics.
+Join other curious, highly motivated students in the inspiring scholastic and social community of Honors Studies.
+FLCC's Honors Studies learning opportunities engage you intellectually and artistically—both in and out of the classroom—in an environment that encourages reflection, creation, sharing, and in-depth exploration of a variety of topics.

 Enrolling in Honors Studies

 You don't have to BE an Honors Studies student... you can BECOME one.
 All you have to be is curious.
 Ready to enroll in an Honors Studies class?
 Just search "HON" when you're creating your class schedule, or contact the Director of Honors Studies, Dr. Trista Merrill, at (585)785-1357 or (especially during the summer months) at Trista.Merrill@flcc.edu.
 We look forward to your perspective!